December 2024 Webinar: Overbilling and Killing?

 This page provides information and resources for the […]

-April 4, 2024 – The inappropriate transfer or discharge of nursing home residents has been a longstanding concern for residents, their families, and policymakers.
+The inappropriate transfer or discharge of nursing home residents has been a longstanding concern for residents, their families, and policymakers.
 Far too often, residents are pushed out of their nursing home – which is their home – for inappropriate and illegal reasons.
-This can […]
+This can have a devastating impact on the resident and their family.

 Date: Tuesday, May 21, 1pm (ET)